Equity and inclusion on our campus

 Much diversity training focuses solely on building awareness of difference.
 However, recognizing differences in identities is not enough to create inclusive environments that foster equity and belonging.

-Equip offers a hybrid learning training utilizing frameworks, knowledge and practical application to help administrators, staff and faculty, expand, grow and excel their skills and competencies.
+Equip offers a hybrid learning training utilizing frameworks, knowledge and practical application to help administrators, staff, faculty, and students expand, grow and excel their skills and competencies.

 - Core models and frameworks around navigating diversity.